microsoft/appcenter-sdk-android/README.md

 ## 5. Error Reporting APIs

 Once you set up and start Sonoma SDK to use Error Reporting module in your application, SDK will automatically start logging any crashes in the device's local storage.
-When the user opens the application again, crash log will be forwarded to Sonoma and you can analyze the crash along with the stack trace on the Sonoma dashboard.
+When the user opens the application again, crash log will be forwarded to Sonoma and you can analyze the crash along with the stack trace on the Sonoma portal.
 Follow the link to see how to [Start the SDK](#start-the-sdk) if you haven't already.

 * **Generate a test crash:**   We provide you with a static API to generate a test crash for easy testing of SDK.
 Note that this API can only be used in test/beta apps and won't work in production apps.